bondan-en28/bondan-en28/README.md

 - 👋 Hi, I’m @bondan-en28
 - 👀 I’m interested in ... sexy women
 - 🌱 I’m currently learn to ... understand women language
-- 💞️ I’m looking for ... someone who wants to build a family
+- 💞️ I’m looking for ... someone who wants to build a family project
 - 📫 How to reach me ...
 Too High: unreachable

 <!---